 \section{Conclusion}

-This paper presents aiSTROM, a strategic framework that guides managers through the process of integrating AI in the organzation (Figure~\ref{fig:aistrom}). aiSTROM provides managers with a framework to think strategically about the challenges involved in AI projects.
+This perspective paper presents aiSTROM, a strategic framework that guides managers through the process of integrating AI in the organization (Figure~\ref{fig:aistrom}). aiSTROM provides managers with a framework to think strategically about the challenges involved in AI projects.
 The first step in the proposed framework is identifying a top $n$ list of potential problem statements/tasks that can be tackled with AI.
 In the following steps, the potential projects on this list will be analysed according to different factors.

-Data is a first important factor as it is the throbbing heart of any machine learning system.
-We discuss strategic issues to keep in mind when selecting data sources, legal issues associated with them, and options related to secure storage.
-Secondly, due to the scarcity of AI talent, we discuss important challenges and options related to composing an AI team.
+Data is the first important factor as it is the throbbing heart of any machine learning system.
+Strategic issues that are important to keep in mind when selecting data sources are discussed, together with legal issues associated with them, and options related to secure storage.
+Secondly, due to the scarcity of AI talent, important challenges and options related to composing an AI team are examined.
 In addition, given the interdisciplinary of AI projects, some consideration is given to where to position the team in the organization, and if the organization should consider alternative solutions such as AIaas and acquisitions.

-In the aiSTROM framework, we also take into account several considerations related to technology.
+In the aiSTROM framework, several considerations related to technology are taken into account.
 These include black-box versus explainable models, human-in-the-loop models, replacing versus empowering human users, and finally, issues related to GPU equipment.
 Like any project, AI projects also need proper, value-based KPI metrics to help measure and justify their progress to management.
-Finally, we discuss risks and benefits to consider when performing a SWOT analysis, and argue for the importance of enabling a cultural shift within the organization to support widespread adoption.
+Finally, risks and benefits that need to be considered when performing a SWOT analysis are discussed, and a case is made for the importance of enabling a cultural shift within the organization to support widespread adoption.

 Armed with a thorough analysis of the potential AI projects resulting from aiSTROM, managers can make informed decisions, that are bound to increase the success of the organization's AI strategy.